-17.02 Use of the courts is subject to Article 3.03 of the PMCPOA bylaws.
+- 17.01 The general rules of Article 3 also apply to this article. - 17.02 Use of the courts is subject to Article 3.03 of the PMCPOA bylaws.
 Court hours are from dawn until 10 p.m.
 A key to the court is available at the Association office.
-Membership cards must be surrendered when getting the key and will be returned when the key is returned.

-Note: If the office is closed, the key is available at the recreation room or with the patrol office.

-17.03 Dress must be consistent with, and appropriate for, a family-oriented environment.
-Tennis shoes are required and shirts must be worn at all times.

-17.04 No skate boarding, roller skating, bike riding or other non-tennis activity is allowed on the courts.

-17.05 Trash must be placed in litter receptacles.

-17.06 Children under eight years old must be accompanied by an adult.
-Children eight years old through eleven years old must be accompanied by someone fifteen years old or older.

-17.07 No food or drink is permitted except for water in non-breakable containers.

-17.08 Loud noises are not permitted at any time on the courts.

-17.09 Courts may be reserved for tournament play at the discretion of the general manager or his/her designee.

-17.10 There is a one-hour time limit on play unless there is no one waiting to play.

-17.11 A special event or other activity being proposed to be held on the tennis courts must be approved by the General Manager (or designee).
+Membership cards must be surrendered when getting the key and will be returned when the key is returned. - Note: If the office is closed, the key is available at the recreation room or with the patrol office. - 17.03 Dress must be consistent with, and appropriate for, a family-oriented environment.
+Tennis shoes are required and shirts must be worn at all times. - 17.04 No skate boarding, roller skating, bike riding or other non-tennis activity is allowed on the courts. - 17.05 Trash must be placed in litter receptacles or taken away.
+No person shall willfully or negligently litter, deface, injure, or destroy property or equipment of the Association.
+Members may be held liable for the full cost of the loss and/or remediation for violations of this section. - 17.06 Children under eight years old must be accompanied by an adult.
+Children eight years old through eleven years old must be accompanied by someone fifteen years old or older. - 17.07 No food or drink is permitted except for water in non-breakable containers. - 17.08 Loud noises are not permitted at any time on the courts. - 17.09 Courts may be reserved for tournament play at the discretion of the general manager or his/her designee. - 17.10 There is a one-hour time limit on play unless there is no one waiting to play. - 17.11 A special event or other activity being proposed to be held on the tennis courts must be approved by the General Manager (or designee).